Step by Step: How to Decorate a Christmas Tree With Ribbon

 Step 1- Tree Prep

-- Put on the tree topper– Use a smaller branch in front of the main stem to put the topper on, then wrap the larger main branch around the base of the topper.
-This will allow the tree topper to set into the tree, rather than awkwardly perched on top.
+- Add the Tree Topper: Position a smaller branch in front of the main stem to support the topper, then wrap the larger main branch around its base.
+This helps the topper sit securely within the tree instead of awkwardly perched on top.

 Step 2– Ribbon